New discovery rules in Texas will change the divorce process and the cost.

 How to Keep Your Costs Down

 When you tell us who you want us to call as witnesses, that narrows down for us the people that we need to call.
-I want you to provide all the people there are that have knowledge of relevant facts.
-I also want you to narrow down for me what each person knows or what you think they know and how that’s important.
+I want you to inform me of all the people who have knowledge of relevant facts.
+I also want you to narrow down for me what each person knows or what you think they know, and how that’s important.
 So, if you can tell me, I think X person knows this, then I can call that person.
 “Hey, my client told me that you might have information.
-Do you have information about whatever,” and then they can tell me what they know.
+Do you have information about whatever?” and then they can tell me what they know.

 Call An Experienced Texas Divorce Attorney

 So hopefully, this helps you understand when the bill comes why there are more expenses earlier on in the lawsuit.
-And the more involved that you are in helping us, the better we can be good stewards of your money.
+And the more involved that you are in helping us, the better we can be at being good stewards of your money.
 We want you to communicate with us.
-We want you to let us know what you think is important because after all it’s your case.
+We want you to let us know what you think is important because, after all, it’s your case.
 So when you’re ready to proceed, give us a call so we can get started.